Volunteer Opportunities in Birmingham, AL

 Teen Volunteer Program

 McWane Science Center’s Teen Volunteer Program offers year-round volunteer opportunities for teens who are interested in giving back, learning something new, and being part of an incredible team of young people.
-You can find Teen Volunteers inspiring and impacting the lives of local youth in Summer and Winter Camps where they act as models and mentors guiding young campers in STEM-related activities.
+Teen Volunteers inspire and impact the lives of local youth in Summer, Winter, and Spring Break Camps where they act as role models and mentors guiding young campers in STEM-related activities.
 You can also find them presenting hands-on science activities for our public audiences.
 Teen Volunteers gain valuable experience in public speaking, customer service, and leadership.

 Are you looking for a meaningful way to spend your summer?
-Share your passion for science in our Summer Teen program.
-Students completing 8th–12th grade will apply for the Teen Program and students completing 6th–7th grade will apply for the Junior Teen Program.
-Summer Teen Volunteers are chosen based on their completed application, résumé, two letters of recommendation, and an interview.
+Share your passion for STEM in our Summer Teen Volunteer Program.
+Students completing 8th grade or above should apply as Teen Volunteers, and students completing 6th or 7th grade should apply as Junior Teen Volunteers.
+Volunteers are chosen based on their completed application, resume, letter of recommendation, character reference, and an interview.
+Teen Volunteers are expected to serve a minimum of 100 hours between June and August, and Junior Teen Volunteers are expected to serve a minimum of 50 hours.

 Our School Year Teen Program is a great first step for teens 14 and older who want to enter our volunteer program.
-This program runs from October to May.
-Applications are reviewed, interviews are set during the month of September, and Offer Letters are sent out the first week of October.
+Applications are reviewed, interviews are set during the month of September, and offer letters are sent out the first week of October.
 Two orientations will be offered, one in October and one in November.
-School Year Teens are expected to volunteer a minimum of 40 hours between October and May.
+School Year Teens are expected to volunteer a minimum of 40 hours between October and May..

 Group Volunteer Program